Loneth/ElectronFlash/README.md

-# ElectronFlash
+# 📝- ElectronFlash
-This guide will step you through the process of creating a barebones Electron app in Electron to allow your app running a Flash with Pepperflash Plugin(32.0.0.371), if you lazy and want to clone this repo look at [here](https://github.com/Loneth/ElectronFlash/blob/main/README.md#--clone).
+This guide will step you through the process of creating a barebones Electron app in Electron to allow your app running a Flash with **Pepperflash Plugin** version **32.0.0.371**, if you lazy and want to clone this repo look at here.

-## 📝- Prerequisites
 To use Electron, you need to install [Node.js](https://nodejs.org/en/download/).
-I recommend that you use the latest LTS version available.
-Please install pre-built installers for your platform.
+I recommend that you use the latest `LTS` version available.
+> Please install Node.js using pre-built installers for your platform.
 You may encounter incompatibility issues with different development tools otherwise.

 To check that Node.js was installed correctly, type the following commands in your terminal client:
 ```sh